dnvt/dnvt-folio/src/routes/writings/Grid/On-the-8px-grid.md

 ##### Forms

-So to wrape up this section with complex inputs and button's height – here there are, all together in a form.
+So to wrap up this section with complex inputs and button heights – here they are, all together in a form.
 Just stack on top of each other, with spacers in between.

 ![form made of the inputs and buttons components](../../assets/images/../../../assets/images/Writings/Grid/form-example.png)